oracle/coherence-visualvm/README.md

 7. Right-Click on the connection and select `Open`.
 The Coherence tab will be displayed.

-   >Note: If you wish to secure access to the REST endpoints or via JMX, please refer to either the https://docs.oracle.com/en/middleware/standalone/coherence/14.1.1.0/index.html[Coherence Documentation] or relevant JMX security documentation.
+   If you wish to secure access to the REST endpoints or via JMX, please refer to either the [Coherence Documentation](https://docs.oracle.com/en/middleware/standalone/coherence/14.1.1.2206/index.html) or relevant JMX security documentation.

 ## <a id="prefs"></a> Changing the Plugin Behaviour via the Options Tab